-At the moment Peek Acuity is designed to work on all Android phones, but cannot be downloaded on to other devices, including those which run iOS (iPhones).
-The majority of our users and potential users have Android devices, so we have targeted the Android platform first and have made Peek Acuity available on the Google Play Store.
-We are developing Peek Acuity to work on other platforms, including iOS.
+At the moment Peek Acuity is designed to work on all Android phones, but cannot be downloaded on to other devices, including those which run iOS (iPhones/ iPads).
+We currently have no plans to develop a version of Peek Acuity for iOS.

 No. Peek Acuity is intended for testing someone else’s vision.
 We may release self-test versions of other tests in future, if they prove reliable.